SicroAtGit/RegEx-Engine/README.md

 The RegEx engine will always return the longest possible match among several possible matches.
 During this process no backtracking is required, because all alternations are checked simultaneously.

-RegExes can be assigned unique RegEx ID numbers, which allow to determine which RegEx matched when executing multiple RegExs simultaneously.
+RegExes can be assigned unique RegEx ID numbers, which allow to determine which RegEx matched when executing multiple RegExes simultaneously.
 This feature is useful for creating lexers, which is the main focus of the project.
 At the same time, the RegEx engine is kept flexible, so that it might be employed in a variety of other contexts, beside lexers creation.

 ## Examples